 CHEM 5310/BIOL 5310 (3).
 BIOLOGICAL CHEMISTRY: MACROMOLECULAR STRUCTURE AND FUNCTION.
 Introduction to the structure and function of macromolecules of biological importance.
-Emphasis on nucleic acid and protein structure, enzyme kinetics, carbohydrate and lipid chemistry.
-Three lecture hours per week.
-Prerequisites: CHEM 3371 and 3372.
+Emphasis on nucleic acid and protein structure, enzyme kinetics, and carbohydrate and lipid chemistry.
+Includes 3 hours of lecture per week.
+Prerequisites: CHEM 3371, 3372.
 If CHEM 5310 is counted toward a chemistry major or minor, it cannot be counted toward a biological sciences major or minor.

 CHEM 5311/BIOL 5311 (3).
 BIOLOGICAL CHEMISTRY: METABOLISM.
 Introduction to the pathways and regulatory events in the metabolism of carbohydrates, lipids, amino acids, and nucleotides.
-Three lecture hours per week.
-Prerequisites: CHEM 3371 and 3372.
+Includes 3 hours of lecture per week.
+Prerequisites: CHEM 3371, 3372.

 CHEM 5312/BIOL 5312 (3).
 PHYSICAL BIOCHEMISTRY.
 Physical chemistry of macromolecules and biological membranes, with an emphasis on the thermodynamics of solutions.
 Prerequisites: MATH 1338; CHEM 3372, 5310.
-(CHEM 5381 or CHEM 5383 is recommended.)
+(CHEM 5381 or 5383 is recommended.)

 CHEM 5317 (3).
-INTRODUCTION TO MOLECULAR MODELING AND COMPUTER ASSISTED DRUG DESIGN.
-The course presents a thorough and in-depth overview of methods and techniques in computer assisted drug design (CADD).
-It includes topics such as drug discovery and drug design, molecular recognition and docking, ligand-receptor interactions, pharmacophore searching, virtual screening, de novo design, molecular graphics, chemometrics, etc.
+INTRODUCTION TO MOLECULAR MODELING AND COMPUTER-ASSISTED DRUG DESIGN.
+Presents a thorough and in-depth overview of methods and techniques in computer-assisted drug design.
+Topics include drug discovery and drug design, molecular recognition and docking, ligand-receptor interactions, pharmacophore searching, virtual screening, de novo design, molecular graphics, and chemometrics.
+Prerequisites: CHEM 1303, 1304 or permission of instructor.
+Note: Class assignments and projects are completed in the computer lab outside of the regularly scheduled class times.

 CHEM 5321 (3).
 UNDERSTANDING CHEMISTRY.
-The course focuses on a general understanding of chemistry in terms of models and concepts that describe structure, stability, reactivity and other properties of molecules in a simple, yet very effective way.
+Focuses on a general understanding of chemistry in terms of models and concepts that describe structure, stability, reactivity, and other properties of molecules in a simple, yet very effective way.
+Prerequisites: CHEM 1303, 1304 or permission of instructor.

 CHEM 5322 (3).
 INTRODUCTION TO NANOTECHNOLOGY.
-Nanotechnology (NT) is expected to change our lives and society more than computer technology and electricity have done together.
-The course will provide an introduction to NT.
-Nano-materials and their applications will be discussed.
+Introduces nanotechnology, which is expected to change lives and society more than computer technology and electricity have done together.
+Discusses nanomaterials and their applications.
+Prerequisites: CHEM 1303, 1304 or permission of instructor.